All blog posts

 To conclude what the essentials are.
 Always reduce, reuse, recycle.
 In that order.
 But, of course, it's still a forest of lots of terms and definitions.

-"The onus is not on the consumer.
+"The responsibility is not on the consumer.
 You have to encourage him."

 Are there other technologies or concepts that you believe very strongly in?
 That are going to make a big difference?

-Which I see happening because we're really in a transition.
-In addition to the circular economy story, we see in the recycling story a focus on chemical recycling.
-I believe in that because producers of the plastics that have long made virgin plastics are investing heavily in chemical recycling.
-That's a revolution coming our way.
+What I see happening is that we're truly in a transition.
+Besides the circular economy narrative, we're seeing a focus on chemical recycling in the recycling narrative.
+I believe this is because plastics producers who have been making virgin plastics for years are investing heavily in chemical recycling.
+That's a revolution that's coming our way.

-Then the digitization of the world.
-Currently there is a project underway called The Holy Grail.
-The concept is as follows.
-Watermarks are put on the packaging and we throw them all back together in one big bin.
-Then they start screening those packages and then they start sorting clean and well.
-Once again, the consumer will be unburdened.
-This digitalization will provide a lot of opportunities for reuse, tracking and recycling.
+Then there's the digitalization of the world.
+There's currently a project underway called The Holy Grail.
+The concept is as follows: watermarks are applied to the packaging, and we throw them all back into one big bin.
+Then the packaging is screened and sorted properly.
+This, in turn, unburdens the consumer.
+This digitalization will create many opportunities for reuse, tracing, and recycling.

-Also awareness among everyone.
-All stakeholders from consumer to government.
-What I also see happening is chain cooperation.
+Also, raising awareness among everyone.
+All stakeholders, from consumer to government.
+What I also see happening is chain collaboration.
 Essential.
-In a linear world, companies put packaging on the market and they don't care if it's recyclable or not.
-But we now see raw material scarcity and it's getting more expensive so companies now benefit themselves by applying the design-for-recycling rules of thumb.
-Because now they are also being forced by the European Commission to add recycled content to their packaging.
-So companies now have every advantage.
+In a linear world, companies bring packaging to market and couldn't care less whether it's recyclable or not.
+But now we're seeing raw material shortages and it's becoming more expensive, so companies now have a vested interest in applying the design for recycling rules of thumb.
+Because now the European Commission is also forcing companies to add recycled content to their packaging.
+So, companies now have every interest in this.

 I think it's clear which direction to go, now it's just getting all the noses in the same direction!